Tblaze28/Traffic-Analyzer/README.md

 # Traffic-Analyzer
-I will be using Python code to Analyze all traffic on my home wifi
+I will be using Python code to Analyze all traffic on my home wifi.